 - The PMR Training Year is September 1 until August 31.

-- The Application submission cutoff date is July 15 ofthe year in which a new Academy begins.
+- The Application submission cutoff date is June 1st of the year in which a new Academy begins.

 Training requirements for all three field-deployable levels are shown below, with the Trainee level highlighted in red: